tacoavengers/hash-tables/README.md

 If so, then we consider load factor & resizing.
 We need to know when to inscrease the size of our table.
 - Use load factor to determine when to expand or shrink.
 - Load factor = number of elements / number of slots
+- Expand table if load factor > 0.7
+- Shrink if < 0.2